 If you wish to constrain the gridding inside an even tighter boundary around your data than the convex hull, you can use one of these methods:

-1. Blank the grid outside the data limits.
+1. Assign NoData to the grid outside the data limits.

 2. Use a fault file to define your data limits.